alicanyilmazz/alicanyilmazz/README.md

       AND o.type IN ('P', 'V')
 )

--- Sonuç sorgusu
+-- Son raporu üretelim:
 SELECT
     r.SchemaName AS ReferencingSchema,
     r.ObjectName AS ReferencingObject,
     r.ObjectType,
+    STRING_AGG(CASE WHEN r.ObjectDefinition LIKE '%' + col.ColumnName + '%' THEN col.ColumnName ELSE NULL END, ', ') AS UsedColumns,
     CASE
-        WHEN @ColumnName IS NULL THEN c.ColumnName
+       WHEN r.ObjectDefinition LIKE '%SELECT *%' THEN '⚠️ SELECT * kullanılmış'
-        ELSE @ColumnName
+       ELSE ''
-    END AS CheckedColumn,
+    END AS SelectStarWarning,
-    CASE
-       WHEN @ColumnName IS NULL THEN
-           CASE WHEN m.definition LIKE '%' + c.ColumnName + '%' THEN '✅ Var' ELSE '❌ Yok' END
+    COUNT(CASE WHEN r.ObjectDefinition LIKE '%' + col.ColumnName + '%' THEN 1 END) AS UsedColumnCount,
-       ELSE
-           CASE WHEN m.definition LIKE '%' + @ColumnName + '%' THEN '✅ Var' ELSE '❌ Yok' END
+    COUNT(CASE WHEN r.ObjectDefinition NOT LIKE '%' + col.ColumnName + '%' THEN 1 END) AS UnusedColumnCount
-    END AS ColumnUsage,
-    -- Bu SP/View'in kullandığı tüm kolonları virgülle yan yana yaz STUFF(
-        (SELECT ', ' + col.ColumnName
 FROM @Columns col
-         WHERE m.definition LIKE '%' + columNname + '%'
-         FOR XML PATH(''), TYPE).value('.', 'NVARCHAR(MAX)'), 1, 2, '') AS AllUsedColumns
-FROM ReferencingObjects r
-LEFT JOIN sys.sql_modules m ON r.object_id = m.object_id
-CROSS JOIN @Columns c
+CROSS JOIN ReferencingObjects r
+GROUP BY r.SchemaName, r.ObjectName, r.ObjectType, r.ObjectDefinition
-WHERE (@ColumnName IS NULL OR c.ColumnName = @ColumnName) ORDER BY r.ObjectType, r.ObjectName, c.ColumnName;
+ORDER BY r.ObjectType, r.ObjectName;